leo9iota/leo9iota/README.md

 </h1>

 ### 👤 About Me
-- 🔭 I’m currently learning React and Nextjs
+- 🔭 What I'm learning at the moment: React
-- 🌱 I use Arch btw
+- 🌱 My prefered OS: Arch

 ### 🛠️ Tech Stack